Lie models of homotopy automorphism monoids and classifying fibrations: Introduction

 To do so we strongly rely on the homotopy theory developed in the category $\catcdgl$ of complete differential graded Lie algebras (cdgl's henceforth) by means of the Quillen pair

 given by the global model and realization functor (see next section for a quick review or \cite{bfmt0} for a detailed presentation).

-From now on, and throughout the paper, we will often not distinguished a simplicial set from its realization as a CW-complex.
+From now on, and throughout the paper, we will often not distinguish a simplicial set $X$ from its realization as a CW-complex.
+Such an object will always be pointed and we denote by $\aut^*(X)$ the submonoid of $\aut(X)$ of pointed self homotopy equivalences.

 Also, by a fibration sequence $F\to E\to B$ we understand its more general meaning: the composition of the two maps is homotopic to a constant $b$ and the induced map from $F$ to the homotopy fiber of $E\to B$ over $b$ is a weak homotopy equivalence.
 This also applies to the category $\catcdgl$.

 Let $X$ be a finite connected complex, let $G\subset\cale(X)$ be a subgroup, and consider $\aut_G(X)\subset\aut(X)$ the submonoid of self homotopy equivalences whose homotopy classes are elements in $G$.
 Then, evaluating each equivalence at the base point induces a fibration sequence